PandasThumb/pandasthumb.github.io/_posts/2024/2024-11-10--dembskiewert2.md

 ### What have Dembski and Ewert accomplished? ###

 Of the questions I asked above, they have not answered most of them.
-The one example that they give that involves a sequence of digital symbol asks about the probability of a particular protein sequence arising from random sequences of amino acids.
+The one example that they give that involves a sequence of digital symbols asks about the probability of a particular protein sequence arising from random sequences of amino acids.
 What they give is really not an Algorithmically
 Specified Complexity agument, but a much older argument.
 Usually that argument takes the lengths of modern proteins as a necessary requirement for protein function, and does not take into account that many random protein sequences (and random RNA sequences) show a variety of weak enzymatic function.
 And small changes in those sequences often lead to similar amounts of function.
 It is therefore not impossible for evolution to follow steps uphill on a fitness surface.